 - The Area Plan supports the desired future character of Cardiff and is an integrated guide to development on private land.

 - It outlines how the combination of buildings built to the front boundary, the establishment and improvement of public space, and pedestrian friendly infrastructure come together to deliver a new Cardiff identity.

 - The document includes a consistent parking rate for business, office and retail premises, medical centres, health consulting rooms and community facilities.

 - It also shows how the proposed Main Walk, Main Square, the planned Town Park, new cycle routes, pedestrian facilities, and public transit facilities provide an interconnected network of public spaces for Cardiff and improved accessibility to and within the centre.

-- The intention is for the draft Area Plan to be inserted into the Lake Macquarie Development Control Plan 2014, if it is adopted by Council following exhibition.
+- The Area Plan will be inserted into the Lake Macquarie Development Control Plan 2014.

 - Multiple external stakeholder groups have been engaged during preparation of the three plans, including the Awabakal Local Aboriginal Land Council, Youth Advisory Council, the Active Transport Advisory Group, Transport for NSW, Cardiff Business and Industry Group, Cardiff High School, and local business owners and operators.

 - In October-November 2019, 613 people responded to an online community survey regarding train travel and trips to the economic centre.